-The Board of Directors believes that the adoption of the revised standards and interpretations will have no material impact on the financial statements in the period of initial application.
+Management believes that the adoption of the revised standards will have no material impact on the financial statements in the period of initial application.

 2.2 Income recognition

 Income is measured based on the consideration to which the Company expects to be entitled in exchange for transferring promised goods or services to a customer, excluding amounts collected on behalf of third parties.